 Symptoms of heart attacks vary in men and women because cardiologists say that there’s a difference in plaque and blockage patterns between them.
 Although they both experience the typical symptom which is the tightening of chests or chest pains, women mostly experience symptoms such as nausea and over fatigue.

 When proper treatment hasn’t been given to the patient since he/she experienced a heart attack, this could actually lead to a sudden cardiac arrest (SCA).
 In this situation, CPR must be given immediately to increase the chances of survival.
 Cardiopulmonary resuscitation or mostly known as CPR is the emergency procedure intended to prolong the patient’s life while waiting for the medical rescuers to arrive.

-Learn more about the basics of CPR and earn certification as you undergo trainings provided by the American Health Care Academy’s courses for an affordable price.
-For more information, visit the website today.
+Learn more about the basics of CPR and earn certification as you undergo training provided by the American Health Care Academy’s courses for an affordable price.
+Register for CPR class today!